developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/tutorial/tutMxSDCardManager/index.md

 ## Overview

-This guide will walk you through creating an EMDK For Android application that will use some new Mx features introduced in EMDK for Android API to perform device configurations.
-Mx represents a suite of Enterprise Features on top of standard, commercially available Android Open Source Project.
+This guide will walk you through creating an EMDK For Android application that will use some new MX features introduced in EMDK for Android API to perform device configurations.
+MX represents a suite of Enterprise Features on top of standard, commercially available Android Open Source Project.
 This tutorial will focus on configuring SD Card by allowing you to Enable/Disable the use of it using [SD Card Manager](../../mx/sdcardmgr) feature of Mx.

-So now we will create a tutorial to disable the use of external SD Card and then enable it back using Mx [SD Card Manager](../../mx/sdcardmgr) feature through Profile Wizard on your Symbol device.
+So now we will create a tutorial to disable the use of external SD Card and then enable it back using MX [SD Card Manager](../../mx/sdcardmgr) feature through Profile Wizard on your Symbol device.

 ###Prerequisites
 * Make sure you have an external SD Card in the device